chris-hedemann/MLOps-project/README.md

 ![](./images/send_data.gif)

-The green areas show where I updated to reference data to match the
+The green areas show where I updated to reference data to alleviate the data drift

 ![](./images/grafana_drift.gif)